vab2048/axon-issue-null-type-identifier/README.md

+The bug associated with this repo was solved in [Issue 1495](https://github.com/AxonFramework/AxonFramework/issues/1495).

 This repo's purpose is to provide an example to illustrate how to recreate a bug found in tracking event processors when running integration tests.